Mijat019/MRSISA2020_T3/api/README.md

 ### Create the database
 You will need to:
 1. Install xampp from https://www.apachefriends.org/download.html
+2. Run xampp
+3. Start Apache and MySQL
+4. Open phpmyadmin by clicking on "Admin" for MySQL
-2. Create a database called "covid19Clinic" from phpmyadmin
+5. Create a database called "covid19Clinic" in phpmyadmin

 ### Run for development with hot reload